Pulmonary hypertension

 Tests

-Tests done to help diagnose pulmonary hypertension may include:
+Tests to diagnose pulmonary hypertension may include:

 Sometimes, an echocardiogram is done while exercising on a stationary bike or treadmill to learn how activity affects the heart.
 If you have this test, you may be asked to wear a mask that checks how well the heart and lungs use oxygen and carbon dioxide.